Inter Europol Competition

 Inter Europol Competition is a Polish auto racing team that competes in endurance racing.
-The team contested the 24 Hours of Le Mans, IMSA SportsCar Championship, European Le Mans Series, Asian Le Mans Series and Le Mans Cup in 2025.
+The team is contesting the 24 Hours of Le Mans, IMSA SportsCar Championship, European Le Mans Series, Asian Le Mans Series and Le Mans Cup in 2026.
 As a reference to the focus of its owner and sponsor, the bakery goods producer Inter Europol SA, the team is often referred to as Turbo Piekarze (Turbo Bakers).

+Since 2023 the team established itself as one of the most successful sports car racing teams, having scored three victories and five class podium places in the 24 Hours of Le Mans, class championship of the IMSA SportsCar Championship and multiple runner-up titles of the FIA World Endurance Championship and European Le Mans Series.